NewAlexandria/tren-a-las-nubes/README.md

 ## Not Provisioned

-The following are currently excluded because they contain data specific to anyones' individual setup.
+The following are currently excluded because;

+1. the data they contain specific to an individual setup.
+2. reaffirming #1, you cannot make a template for new HostedZones (DNS base NS records).

+If that's confusing to you, consider the major use-case for automating the creation of DNS entries: spammers and search-engine manipulators whom create profuse domain records..

 - IAM Profile
 - 53Routes (DNS)